KevinZeng873/Hermes/README.md

 # Hermes

 Hermes is a software bus to help a bunch of processes communcate each other.
+The name, Hermes, is a god of Greece who sends messages among Gods.
 This first version is for Android.

 ## Android Version